LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 ## Calibration Model Establishment and Validation

-After completing the data preparation, we next start building candidate calibration models.
-Since we discussed a total of 3 regression methods, 3 historical data lengths, and 8 feature combinations in this case, we will generate a total of 3 x 3 x 8 = 72 candidate models.
+After we're done preparing the data, we move on to create potential calibration models.
+In this case, we're looking at 3 types of regression methods, 3 lengths of historical data, and 8 different combinations of features.
+This means we'll end up with a total of 72 (3 x 3 x 8) candidate models.

-First, we designed the `SlideDay` function to retrieve a specific length of historical data when building a calibration model.
-The function returns the input data `Hourly_DF` from `enddate` to the total `day` day data according to the input historical data length `day`.
+First up, we use a tool called `SlideDay`.
+This function helps us gather a specific amount of historical data needed for building a calibration model.
+It works by taking the data from `Hourly_DF` and selecting data from the `enddate` going back for the number of days specified by `day`.

 ```python
 def SlideDay( Hourly_DF, day, enddate ):